bekk/funksjonell-frontend/day3/README.md

 Make sure that the `App` component receives the game state, hint: take a look at the `connect` function in `App.js`.
 You have completed this task when the score increases as you flip the cards AND is reset to zero when you press the reset button.

-### Task 5: Putting the game logic into the app - functional programming
+### Task 6: Putting the game logic into the app - functional programming
 Instructions to game logic HERE

-###Format Task 6: Structuring your app - where should the data flow?
-Instructions on how to move the store connection higher up in the component tree HERE.